calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 > There needs to be more content to address the fact that us PGCE students do not have any practical experience going on outside of these Friday lessons.

 > 80% of the course should be hands on experience so we are effectively only getting 20% of the knowledge we should be so it is much harder to learn from this limited view of teaching as a profession, though not for Allan's want of trying!
+> The content he delivers is good and detailed where it needs to be with plenty of time to discuss any issues the group perceive.
+Just all falls a bit short without the practical experience.

 > The topics and views of everyone were taken in to consideration and the use of a the shared Google Doc form which was edited in real-time was a good way of collaborating.